FCCN-ANTIBODY/.github/profile/README.md

 We propose a working board of a few specific members, but we do not restrict how many hats the individuals must wear.
 We operate sister nodes insofar that there is no 501(c)(4) in their own area to do the same, but we steer those nodes toward their own local funding and operational independence.

-1. Local government liason
+1. Local government liaison
-2. Legal oversight liason
+2. Legal oversight liaison
 3. Infrastructure operator
 4. Software governor
 5. Strategy and marketing operator